(Part of This Girl Did, exhibition: Dorothy Wordsworth and Women Mountaineers at the Wordsworth Trust)

 Alex uses her response to her surroundings to explore our different relationships with the land.

-If I walked in the same places, wore the same clothes, felt the weather, saw the same folds of the fells, read her writings and generally immersed myself in Dorothy’s surroundings, what artwork might I produce?
+If I walked in the same places, wore the same clothes, felt the same weather, saw the same folds of the fells, read her writings and generally immersed myself in Dorothy’s surroundings, what artwork might I produce?

 This Girl Did is supported by the Wordsworth Trust.